Michael Brecker: Sideman and leader

 During the early 1980s, he was also a member of NBC's Saturday Night Live Band.
 Brecker can be seen in the background sporting sunglasses during Eddie Murphy's James Brown parody.
 After a stint co-leading the all-star group Steps Ahead with Mike Mainieri, Brecker recorded a solo album in 1987.
-That eponymously titled debut album marked his return to a more traditional jazz setting, highlighting his compositional talents and featuring the EWI (Electronic Wind Instrument), which Brecker had previously played with Steps Ahead.
+That eponymously titled debut album marked his return to a more traditional jazz setting, highlighting his compositional talents, and featuring the EWI (Electronic Wind Instrument), which he had previously played with Steps Ahead.
 In 1987, he featured his new solo album at the JVC Newport Jazz Festival, incorporating the EWI.
 Brecker continued to record albums as a leader throughout the 1990s and 2000s, winning multiple Grammy Awards.

-He went on tour in 2001 with a collaborative group, Hancock-Brecker-Hargrove.
+He went on tour in 2001 with a collaborative group, Hancock–Brecker–Hargrove.
 This tour was dedicated to jazz pioneers John Coltrane and Miles Davis.
 Brecker paid homage to Coltrane by performing Coltrane's signature piece, "Naima".
-The concert CD from the tour, Directions in Music: Live At Massey Hall (2002), won a Grammy in 2003.
+The concert CD from the tour, Directions in Music: Live at Massey Hall (2002), won a Grammy in 2003.

 Illness and death

 While performing at the Mount Fuji Jazz Festival in 2004, Brecker experienced a sharp pain in his back.
 Shortly thereafter in 2005, he was diagnosed with the blood disorder myelodysplastic syndrome (MDS).
-Despite a widely publicized worldwide search, Brecker was unable to find a matching stem cell donor.
+Despite a widely publicized worldwide search, including an attempt to find a match amongst the Ashkenazi Jewish community, Brecker was unable to find a matching stem cell donor.
 In late 2005, he was the recipient of an experimental partial matching stem cell transplant.
 By late 2006, he appeared to be recovering, but the treatment proved not to be a cure.
 He made his final public performance on June 23, 2006, playing with Herbie Hancock at Carnegie Hall.
 Brecker died from complications of leukemia in a Manhattan hospital.
 His funeral was held on January 15, 2007, in Hastings-on-Hudson, New York.